bmuschko/ckad-crash-course/exercises/03-init-container/instructions.md

 In this exercise, you will initialize a web application by standing up environment-specific configuration through an init container.

-> **_NOTE:_** If you do not already have a cluster, you can create one by using minikube or you can use the Katacoda lab ["Creating an init container"](https://learning.oreilly.com/scenarios/ckad-multi-container-creating/9781098104986/).
+> **_NOTE:_** If you do not already have a cluster, you can create one by using minikube or you can use the Kubernetes documentation task ["Configure Pod Initialization"](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-initialization/).

 Kubernetes runs an init container before the main container.
 In this lab, the init container retrieves configuration files from a remote location and makes it available to the application running in the main container.
 The configuration files are shared through a volume mounted by both containers.
 The running application consumes the configuration files and can render its values.